Open Now

 4. Sagging Of Sewer Lines

 To make the pipes last longer, you must maintain them well.
-Hire plumbing services occasionally and then get them to clean the lines well.
-That way, these will last longer, saving you the cost of replacing them entirely.
+Occasionally, hire plumbing services and have them clean the lines well.
+That way, the pipes will last longer, saving you the cost of replacing them entirely.

 5. Tree Roots

-Tree roots are known to expand as they grow and get into pipes.
-This is because these roots seek water and moisture and try to find it inside the soil.
-If pipelines are running, the roots can penetrate the outer walls and get into the pipes.
+Tree roots are known to expand as they grow and enter pipes.
+This is because they seek water and moisture and try to find it inside the soil.
+If pipelines are running, the roots can penetrate the outer walls and enter the pipes.

-You could even clog the main sewer pipes if this is not fixed immediately.
-That would mean a lot of digging, and pipes must be dug up and replaced with newer ones.
-This can be prevented if you keep a watch on the growth of trees and get plumbers to check after certain time intervals.
+If this is not fixed immediately, the main sewer pipes could clog.
+That would mean a lot of digging, and pipes would have to be dug up and replaced with newer ones.
+This can be prevented if you monitor tree growth and get plumbers to check after certain time intervals.

 Keeping Your Sewer Free From Blockages